bitextor/bitextor/README.md

 `sudo apt install httrack`

-This dependency is not mandatory as a second parallel data crawler is provided in Bitextor (Creepy).
+This dependency is not mandatory as a second parallel data crawler is provided in Bitextor ([Creepy](https://github.com/Aitjcize/creepy)).

 ## Submodules compilation

-To compile all bitextor submodules you will first need to run the script `configure` (if you are downloading the code directly from the repository you will need to run the script `autogen.sh` instead, which will identify the location of the external tools used).
+To compile all bitextor submodules you will first need to run the script `configure` (if you are downloading the code directly from the GitHub repository you will need to run the script `autogen.sh` instead, which will identify the location of the external tools used).
 Then the code will be compiled using `make`:

 `./autogen.sh && make`

 ### Some known installation issues

-In some machines equipped with an AMD CPU you may experience some troubles with tensorflow 1.8.0 (the version specified in requirements.txt).
-In case you have installed all the requirements successfully, but when running ./autoconf.sh or ./configure you get an error that says tensorflow is not installed, please, replace current version with version 1.5:
+In some machines equipped with an AMD CPU you may experience some troubles with tensorflow 1.8.0 (the version specified in `requirements.txt`).
+In case you have installed all the requirements successfully, but when running ./autoconf.sh or ./configure you get an error that says tensorflow is not installed, please, replace the current version with version 1.5:
 ```bash
 sudo pip3 uninstall tensorflow
 sudo pip3 install tensorflow==1.5.0